aishikdas1/Phishield-Project/README.md

 # Phishield Project

 **Phishield** is an AI-powered tool designed to detect phishing scams.
-It analyses when a user sends a link or takes a picture of one—to determine if it is potentially malicious.
+It analyses when a user sends a link or takes a picture of one to determine if it is potentially malicious.

 ## Current Status
 The project is still in progress.
 Some features are under development, and there are occasional issues with missing files on the local machine.